BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 # Editing Dialogue and Cinematics: A How-To Guide

 HI!!!!
 Welcome to Milo Magnetuning’s guide to dialogue files!
-There’s a lot to cover, and venturing into these files makes you very brave indeed, but I’ll be here to guide you along the way.
+There’s a lot to cover, and these files can be pretty intimidating, but working with them gets easier the more you know about them!

 Let’s get started, shall we?